nadiaalshamsini/medichain-g5-t6-lab-trk/docs/SRS.md

 * **Instruction:** This SRS document is organized into three main sections to provide a clear understanding of the LAB-TRK module:
 ​Section 1 (Introduction): Provides an overview of the module’s purpose, scope, and technical definitions.
 ​Section 2 (Overall Description): Describes the general factors that affect the product, including user characteristics, operating environment, and design constraints.
-​Section 3 (Specific Requirements): Detailed functional and non-functional requirements, including the sample lifecycle logic, automated time-tracking, and the record-locking mechanism.
+​Section 3 (Specific Requirements): Detailed functional and non-functional requirements, including the sample logic, automated time-tracking inter-module integration, and the record-locking mechanism.
 ---

 ## 2. Overall Description
 ### 2.1 Product Perspective
   * **For Subsystem Teams:** The LAB-TRK module is a core component of the larger Medichain ecosystem.
 It functions as a specialized unit that interacts with the master database to ensure synchronization of patient records and test results, while exchanging data with other modules to maintain a seamless clinical workflow
-  * **For the Integration Team:** The high-level block diagram (located in the project folder) illustrates the interconnections between LAB-TRK and other subsystems, showing all integration points and data flow paths.
+  * **For the Integration Team:** The high-level block diagram (located in the project folder) illustrates the interconnections between LAB-TRK and other subsystems, showing all integration points and data flow paths ,The module also relies on real-time data exchange with the Billing and Inventory subsystems to validate workflow transitions.
 *   **2.1.1 System Interfaces:** The module exposes a RESTful API that enables other teams (such as Module 7) to access specific functionalities:
 Status Notification: An endpoint to inform integrated modules when a sample is "Ready for Approval".
 Data Exchange: A structured JSON output containing raw results, reference ranges, and the lab technician's information.